playgroundbooks/playgroundbook/README.md

   - etc...
 ```

 Each chapter needs to have a corresponding playground; so `Chapter 1` requires there be a `Chapter 1.playground` playground.
 The playgrounds can reference (not copy) resources from an optionally specified directory. `import` frameworks are specified in the yaml file and are added to every page of the book.
-You can specify a cover image file name that's stored in the `resources` directory.
+You can specify a cover image file name that's stored in the `resources` directory (it should be 400x300 pixels).

 Each chapter needs to be in the following format: